 The land was transferred to icare for the sole use of Sargood on Collaroy, and was to be governed by a partnership between icare, a private benefactor and the Sargood Foundation.
 Royal Rehab was named as the operator of the facility.
 Construction finished in 2016 and our facility won a number of awards for its world class design and construction.

 The Sargood Foundation is extremely proud to have brought to life the vision of Frederick George Sargood, by providing a place of healing for people living with a spinal cord injury.
+Our specialist disability accommodation is the first of its kind.
 The tireless efforts of our Board Members keep the Foundation on track in supporting and resourcing Sargood, so we can continue to make a positive difference to the lives of people with a SCI.